unosquare/swan/README.md

 * **OnWorkerThreadLoopException**: which is called when an unhandled exception is thrown
 * **OnWorkerThreadExit**: executed when the user loop has exited
-* **WorkerThreadLoop**: a custom loop that checks whether a cancellation has been requested if so it exits the loop
+* **WorkerThreadLoop**: a custom async loop that checks whether a cancellation has been requested if so it exits the loop

 ```csharp
  class Worker : AppWorkerBase